-Compare the two tables in the neighbouring figure.
+Compare the two tables in the figure above, on the left there is a wooden panel.
 Which would be easier to get through a narrow door?
 How do size and shape of the two table tops compare?

 The two table tops certainly do not look alike!

 This phenomenon plays on the interchange of 2- and 3-dimensional interpretation of the figure.
 If the figure depicted a real-world scene, the real tables certainly would have a different shape.

 Roger N. Shepard originated this one among a number of beautiful illusions, which he drew himself; many of which are now “floating around the internet” without proper attribution (e.g., the elephant with the impossible feet), his “Terror Subterra” is also in the present collection.
 He also invented the “ever rising scale” auditory illusion.

 The original of the present illusion is called “Turning the Tables”.

 Shepard RN (1981) Psychological complementarity.
 In: Kubovy M & Pomerantz JR (eds) Perceptual organization.
 279–342.
 Hillsdale, NJ: Lawrence Erlbaum Associates

 Shepard RN (1990) Mind Sights: Original Visual Illusions, Ambiguities, and other Anomalies, New York: WH Freeman and Company

 Further artwork of Roger Shepard at Impossible World